viettra/coursera-ml-python/README.md

 # coursera-ml-python
-Python implementation of Coursera's Machine Learning course.
+A Python implementation of Coursera's Machine Learning course.
+This is my very first project in learning ML/AI field.